Elisabeth Prass

 Elisabeth Prass is a Canadian politician who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
 She represents the riding of D'Arcy-McGee as a member of the Quebec Liberal Party.

 After graduating from Outremont High School, Prass attended Dawson College.
 She then completed her Bachelor of Arts at Concordia University, earning a degree in Sociology with a minor in Political Science.
 Prass later attended McGill University, where she obtained a Certificate in International Business.

 In 2006, she worked as a political attachée in the office of the Minister of Status of Women.
 That same year, Prass also served as a researcher and translator with the Parliamentary Wing Research Service, a position she held until 2007.
 She then worked as a policy advisor with the Office of the Minister of Economic Development, Innovation and Export Trade from 2008 to 2012.

 Prass has also worked with VIA Rail Canada as a Senior Advisor for Government and Community Relations in 2022.

 Prior to her election to the legislature, Prass was the director of the D’Arcy-McGee riding office from 2014 to 2021.

 As of October 27, 2023, she serves as the Official Opposition Critic for Social Services, Mental Health, Homelessness and People Living with a Handicap or on the Autism Spectrum.
 Prass also serves as the Official Opposition Critic for Relations with English-Speaking Quebecers since June 26, 2025.

 From June 2024 to May 2025, Prass acted as a member of the Special Commission on the Impacts of Screens and Social Networks on the Health and Development of Young People.

-Prass is the mother of two sons, one of whom has special needs.
+Prass is the mother of two sons, one of whom is disabled.
 She lives in Montreal with her husband, Deric D. Davis.